-Justin Tugman, CFA, is Co-Portfolio Manager of Mid Cap Value Portfolio, which he has co-managed since March 2015.
-Mr. Tugman is also Portfolio Manager of other Janus Henderson accounts.
-He joined Perkins, an affiliate of Janus Capital, in June 2004 as a research analyst.
-Mr. Tugman holds a Bachelor of Science degree in Finance from the University of Wyoming and a Master of Business Administration degree from Tulane University.
-Mr. Tugman holds the Chartered Financial Analyst designation.
+Denny Fish is Executive Vice President and Portfolio Manager of Global Technology and Innovation Portfolio, which he has managed or co-managed since January 2016.
+Mr. Fish is also Portfolio Manager of other Janus Henderson accounts and performs duties as an analyst.
+He initially joined Janus Capital in 2007 as a research analyst and left in 2014.
+Mr. Fish re-joined Janus Capital in January 2016.
+From April 2014 to December 2015, Mr. Fish was an investment analyst and co-portfolio manager at RS Investments.
+Mr. Fish holds a Bachelor of Science degree in Civil Engineering from the University of Illinois and a Master of Arts degree from the University of Southern California Marshall School.

-Information about the portfolio managers' compensation structure and other accounts managed, as well as the range of their individual ownership of securities, and the aggregate range of their individual ownership in all mutual funds advised by Janus Capital, is included in the SAI.
+Information about the portfolio manager's compensation structure and other accounts managed, as well as the range of their individual ownership of securities, and the aggregate range of their individual ownership in all mutual funds advised by Janus Capital, is included in the SAI.